-Ninety percent of organizations feel vulnerable to insider threats.
+Significantly, ninety percent of organizations feel vulnerable to insider threats.
 That alarming statistic was recently published in the annual Insider Threat Report released by Crowd Research Partners.
-The survey respondents are almost equally worried about malicious insiders (47%) as they are accidental insiders (51%).
+In fact, the survey respondents express almost equal concern regarding malicious insiders (47%) as they do accidental insiders (51%).
+Recognizing and responding to the risk posed by insider threats is essential.
 What is one of the main enabling risk factors?
 Too many users with excessive access privileges.
 When those access privileges are in the hands of a malicious insider the risks are significant.
 A disgruntled employee, or a non-deprovisioned ex-employee that feels wronged by their employer, possess two key components needed to cause damage: access and motivation.

 Consider this example: Andrew Skelton, a senior IT auditor employed by Morrisons Supermarket PLC, deliberately leaked the payroll information of approximately 100,000 current and former Morrisons employees to a file sharing website and to three English newspapers.
 What was his motivation?
-Mr. Skelton held a grudge against Morrisons due to an earlier internal disciplinary matter.
+Mr. Skelton held a grudge against Morrisons because of an earlier internal disciplinary matter.
 As a result of the data breach, over 5,000 current and former Morrisons employees filed a class action suit against Morrisons for damages incurred.
 In December 2017, England’s High Court of Justice Queens Bench Division ruled that Morrisons is vicariously liable for the actions of the disgruntled employee, Mr. Skelton.
-Clearly, privileged access in the hands of a disgruntled employee can produce extensive and far-reaching damage.
+Clearly, privileged access in the hands of a disgruntled employee was an insider threat that produced extensive and far-reaching damage.

 As these data breaches show, failure to deprovision an ex-employee and failure to recognize and monitor a disgruntled employee led to significant losses to both company reputation and revenue.